NEC Software Solutions: Early years

-1990s
+MDIS constructed a manufacturing and office complex on Boundary Way, Hemel Hempstead, which was expanded shortly after completion.
+The company developed the Spirit processor, marketed as the M6000, a lower-end product in the Reality range.
+Subsequently, a transatlantic development team based in Hemel Hempstead and Irvine, California, developed the Series 19 (also known as Pegasus), a successor to the Sequoia system.

-1992 was the last year MDIS developed computer systems in-house, which meant the end of domestic manufacturing within the UK.
-It continued its hardware and systems integration work, having produced RealityX, an open platform Reality environment (internally known for a time as CORA).
-This was the result of several years of development taking the Reality operating system (ROS) and re-engineering into a Unix application capable of running on non-MDIS computers.
-RealityX provided not only end user/application compatibility but also provided it at the developer assembler level.
-The same source code was used for RealityX and the original Reality implementations.
-RealityX allowed the Reality operating environment and applications developed for Reality to continue to be sold and maintained under the SeriesX name.
+MDIS ceased in-house development of computer systems in 1992, ending domestic hardware manufacturing in the UK.
+The company continued hardware and systems integration work, developing RealityX, an open platform implementation of the Reality operating environment.
+RealityX was the product of a multi-year effort to re-engineer the Reality operating system (ROS) as a Unix application capable of running on non-MDIS hardware.
+The platform maintained compatibility with existing Reality applications at the developer assembler level, using shared source code with the original Reality implementations.
+RealityX enabled continued sales and maintenance of Reality applications under the SeriesX name.

-Initially MDIS used UNIX systems from Encore Computer, then from Motorola Computer Systems and Data General—all using M88k RISC processors and Unix System V. Later they moved to run on Solaris-based systems from Sun Microsystems.
-The open approach eventually led to a Microsoft Windows platform in 1995 and continued feature enhancements that are still being developed As of 2007.
-As a corollary to this operating environment, MDIS acquired and developed its PROIV fourth-generation language (4GL), which was used worldwide by companies including Fujitsu.
-A variant was implemented on REALITY called ALL (Application Language Liberator).
+MDIS initially deployed RealityX on Unix systems from Encore Computer, followed by systems from Motorola Computer Systems and Data General, all using M88k RISC processors and Unix System V. The platform was later ported to Solaris-based systems from Sun Microsystems, and in 1995 to Microsoft Windows.
+During this period, MDIS acquired and developed PROIV, a fourth-generation language (4GL) used internationally by companies including Fujitsu.
+A variant of PROIV was implemented on Reality under the name ALL (Application Language Liberator).

-In 1993, a management buyout occurred.
-29 Senior Managers and Directors of the company, under the leadership of CEO Jerry Causley, purchased the company through Barings Bank from McDonnell Douglas.

-In 1994, the company was floated on the London Stock Exchange.
-Shares were sold for £260 each.
-Within two months they were worth less than £100.

-Through the latter part of the 1990s, most of the original directors and senior managers left, to be replaced by a new management group.
-The new CEO, John Klien, took the reins after the company issued yet another profit warning to the stock exchange.
-The company's key application products (Human Resources) were re-implemented in PRO-IV to improve product availability and functionality.

-In 1998, the Maylands Park South Building in Hemel Hempstead was sold to 3Com.
-This complex had accommodated about 600 staff, who were either relocated to the other Maylands Park building or, with others in the group, made redundant.

-In 1999, Chris Stone was appointed as CEO.
-At this time the company was losing about £100m a year and several years of downsizing and rationalisation followed.
-The company re-focused on its core, local Government and Public Sector (police, fire, and ambulance) markets and application products (Payroll, Pensions and HR systems).
-Services such as hardware maintenance and managed services were also offered.
+In 1993, a management buyout was completed.
+Twenty-nine senior managers and directors, led by CEO Jerry Causley, acquired the company from McDonnell Douglas with financing from Barings Bank.
+The company was floated on the London Stock Exchange in 1994 at an initial share price of £260.
+Within two months, the share price had declined to below £100.
+During the latter half of the 1990s, most of the original management team departed and was replaced by new leadership.
+John Klein was appointed CEO following a profit warning issued to the stock exchange.
+The company's human resources application products were re-implemented in PROIV.
+In 1998, the Maylands Park South building in Hemel Hempstead was sold to 3Com; approximately 600 staff were either relocated or made redundant.
+Chris Stone was appointed CEO in 1999.
+At that time, the company was reporting annual losses of approximately £100 million.
+A period of restructuring followed, during which the company refocused on its core markets in local government and public sector services (police, fire, and ambulance) and its principal products (payroll, pensions, and human resources systems).
+The company also offered hardware maintenance and managed services.